The Bankrate promise

-The cost of granite ranges greatly, depending on the variety of the rocky substance, and the form it comes in — anywhere from $15 to $200 per square foot.
-Figure on an additional $5 to $10 per square foot, at least, for professional installation of your new counter surfaces.
+According to Angi, the labor and material price tag to install granite countertops today, on average, is $3,250.
+But the cost of granite ranges greatly, depending on the variety of the rocky substance, and the form it comes in — anywhere from $5 to $60 per square foot.
+Figure on an additional $35 and $85 per hour, at least, for professional fabrication and installation.

 Let’s look at the costs for different types of granite countertops — both for the rock itself and for the labor to install it — along with the factors that influence granite prices, and some options for financing the project.

 - As natural countertop substances go, granite is relatively affordable, if not exactly economical.

 - .The average cost to install a granite countertop is $3,250.

 - Granite comes in a variety of colors, is durable and low maintenance.